Vatnajökull: Size

+Peaks

+Hrútsfjallstindar is a series of Icelandic peaks rising from Vatnajökull between Svínafellsjökull and Skaftafellsjökull, in its southern part.
+There are four peaks, which range from 1756 m to 1875 m high.

 Volcanoes

 Under the ice cap, as under many of the glaciers of Iceland, there are several volcanoes.
 Eruptions from these volcanoes have led to the development of large pockets of water beneath the ice, which may burst the weakened ice and cause a jökulhlaup (glacial lake outburst flood).
 During the last ice age, numerous volcanic eruptions occurred under Vatnajökull, creating many subglacial eruptions.

 In more modern times, the volcanoes continue to erupt beneath the glaciers, resulting in many documented floods.
 One jökulhlaup in 1934 caused the release of 15 km3 of water over the course of several days.
 The volcanic lake Grímsvötn was the source of a large jökulhlaup in 1996.
 There was also a considerable but short-lived eruption of the volcano under these lakes at the beginning of November 2004.
 On 21 May 2011 a volcanic eruption started in Grímsvötn in Vatnajökull National Park at around 19:00.
 The plume reached up to 17 km.